 Tax relief on your personal contributions is limited to 100% of your relevant UK earnings.
-Contributions, including those paid by your employer, are also subject to the annual allowance, which for the
+Contributions, including those paid by your employer, are also subject to the annual allowance, which for the current (2020-21) tax year is usually £40,000.

-Those with 'adjusted' income over £150,000 have a reduced annual pension allowance, the minimum being Non-tax payers can contribute £2,880 to a pension in the £10,000.
-There's also a lower annual allowance for those current tax year and receive tax relief of £720, resulting in that have started to access their pensions flexibly, for a total contribution of £3,600.
-In addition to upfront tax example by taking an income through drawdown.
-This is relief, money in a pension is free from capital gains tax or known as the money purchase annual allowance (MPAA) any further income tax on the investments. and is currently £4,000 per tax year.
+Those with 'adjusted' income over £240,000 have a reduced annual pension allowance, the minimum being £4,000.
+There's also a lower annual allowance for those that have started to access their pensions flexibly, for example by taking an income through drawdown.
+This is known as the money purchase annual allowance (MPAA) and is currently £4,000 per tax year.